 These may be enough to control mild to moderate pain.
 Many are available over the counter.
 But some need a prescription.
 They include:

 - Acetaminophen.
 In normal amounts, this drug is usually safe.
-But large doses over long periods may lead to liver or kidney damage.
+But large doses over long periods may lead to liver damage.
 Taking it with alcohol can also harm the liver.
 If you've been diagnosed with liver disease, talk with your doctor before taking acetaminophen.

 Check with your doctor before taking a pain reliever.
 Discuss other medications and treatments you're on.
 That's especially important if you have other medical conditions, such as kidney problems.
 Using NSAIDS may worsen how well your kidneys work if you have kidney disease.